ArnoBoel-Dlw/mendix-widget-build-action-monorepo/README.md

+# Build Mendix widgets and release the mpk's

 ## Features
-This action builds all widgets found in the predefined widget folder.
-Then it creates a release and adds all the builded files to this release.
+- Build and release all widgets in the monorepo
+- Define a custom version (for major/minor updates) or let the action decide the new version tag

 ## Usage